 9) First Bridge Park

 This park commemorates the first bridge to span across the Mississippi.
 Aptly named Frank Steele was the engineer behind this piece of history.
 Unfortunately, the bridge deteriorated, but the park is worth a visit.
-Decorated with fun bronze sculptures adorning the wall in the park, you can enjoy the walking/bike path and fishing.
+Decorated with fun bronze sculptures adorning the wall in the park, you can enjoy the paths for walkers and bicyclists and go fishing.

 10) Endless Bridge in the Guthrie